-A few weeks ago we spent an extended weekend in Santa Fe, New Mexico and I must say, it stood up to all the hype.
+A few weeks ago we spent an extended weekend in Santa Fe, New Mexico.
+I must say, it stood up to all the hype.
 This place is ultra foodie, breathtakingly beautiful, full of culture and art, and uber chill.
-The trip was an excuse for QT in a fun location with my parents, and we left rejuvenated and inspired.
-Below are a few shots from our visit, along with a bit on where we stayed, hiked, and ate: in that order.
-(Thanks again to my parents for making it happen!)
+The trip was an excuse for quality time in a fun location with my parents, and we left rejuvenated and inspired.
+Here are all the things to do in Santa Fe New Mexico: the best restaurants, places for Santa Fe hiking, and more!
+Ready for New Mexico travel?

 Our house for the weekend in Santa Fe was a VRBO called The Artist’s Retreat, a perfect home base for the week.
 It was in a neighborhood close to downtown, which we’d recommend for convenience.
 We’re big fans of online home or apartment rentals like Airbnb and VRBO, since they have so much personality and feel so much more homey than the typical hotel.
 (Check out the sweet little places we found in Alaska and Rome & Naples.)
 This was our base for all the following things to do in Santa Fe.

 Bandelier National Monument